leojonathanoh/snappymail/examples/README.md

 Click the `Test` button.
 If it turns green, PostgreSQL is ready to be used for contacts.

-To setup Redis for caching, in Admin Panel, click `Config`, under `labs`, update the following configuration options:
+To setup Redis for caching, in Admin Panel, click `Config`, update the following configuration options:

 - `cache > enable`: yes
 - `cache > fast_cache_driver`: `redis`